 What is also interesting about this story is the convergence of timekeeping and technology from the Neolithic to modern day.
 Early humans would have known the importance of the sun and its light in their daily lives.
 From the short, dark, cold winter days when food supplies grew low.
 To the return of light and warmth which meant crops would grow and animals thrive.
 It was this yearly cycle and the annual movements of the sun that inspired Neolithic people to construct a precisely aligned monument: Stonehenge.
 A prehistoric temple aligned with the movements of the sun.

-Routescene LiDAR solution for UAVs – a modern approach
+Routescene LiDAR mapping technology for UAVs – a modern approach

-Fast forward to modern day and to the Routescene LidarPod® which was used to scan the replica Stonehenge in the USA.
+Fast forward to modern day and to the Routescene LidarPod®, LiDAR mapping technology, which was used to scan the replica Stonehenge in the USA.
 This highly complex 3D mapping tool brings together two emerging technologies.
 LiDAR and Unmanned Aerial Vehicles (UAVs).
 The site was surveyed in a single 10 minute UAV flight.
-Ploted by Brian Dalrymple on a DJi S1000 octocopter.
+Plotted by Brian Dalrymple on a DJI S1000 octocopter.
 Strong updrafts in the afternoon sun and a steady stream of onlookers who stopped to watch the spectacle made for an interesting afternoon.

 Considering artistry, the viewer is immediately drawn to the symmetry of the scan.
 See also the immense detail down to the texture of the stone.
 The strong shadows seen in the scan again make a direct connection back to the purpose of the original monument, an ancient timepiece.

-With acknowledgement to the Maryhill Museum.
-Thanks for the permission to fly and providing the historical information.
+With acknowledgment to the Maryhill Museum.
+Thanks for the permission to fly and for providing all the historical information.